Empty space, drag to resize

 Each member of your group must observe one play session containing 1- 4 children.

-You will be require to have 1 group session on-line (via chat) to observe the videos, and observe which elements of the control loop happen (record).
+and observe which elements of the control loop happen (record).

 Assess the Interactions

-What are the functions of the objects?
+What were the functions of the objects?

-Are the functions hidden?
+Were the functions hidden?

-What changes happen?
+What changes happened?

-What decisions could lead to control?
+What decisions lead to control?

 Did i see the children learn control?